 There are Monday Miles all over Central New York.
 Take a tour of the area with our Onondaga County Monday Miles and Madison County Monday Miles.
 If you’re not from the area, don’t worry!
 You don’t need a physical route to walk your Mile.
 Here’s a tip: It take the average person 20 minutes to walk one mile.
-Start your watched and get moving – no matter where you are!
+Start your watches and get moving – no matter where you are!

 The Monday Mile has gone global!

 Our first international loop is located at the AMOS Health & Hope campus in Managua, Nicaragua!